Swaroop-Haridas/CodeFixerEnv/README.md

 An **OpenEnv-based Reinforcement Learning environment** designed to train AI agents to **debug Python code automatically**.

-Built as part of the **Meta × PyTorch × Hugging Face OpenEnv Hackathon**, this project focuses on creating a structured environment where models learn to fix buggy code using feedback-driven rewards.
+This project focuses on creating a structured environment where models learn to fix buggy code using feedback-driven rewards.

 ---